 So we had fragrances like fallen ripe pears - just imagine them as the sun starts to warm the fruit up on the ground.
 Walking back for breakfast, we passed a garden filled with jasmine and other florals, again just being awoken by the morning sun.
 All these experiences had to be included.

-During development I sent an email to the team that aimed to capture my purpose for Dawn Orchard;
+During development I created a description that aimed to capture my purpose for Dawn Orchard;

 You can't quite put your finger on it, but something is different.
 Outside, there's a definite change in the air.
 A dewy musk surrounds, it's the smells of autumn.
 These smells help us come to terms with summer's demise, the prospect of shortening days and the winter to come.
 The stimulating aromas in the garden, fields and forests embrace decay in the final days of Summer bloom and vegetation is returning to the depths of the soil.